 - Aim (carfentrazone) is labeled for hooded sprayers in guar - Texas A&M AgriLife submitted information for 2,4-DB approval to the EPA IR-4 specialty crop program for possible labeling as a post-emerge over-the-top broadleaf weed control option.
-No decision was made (or seemed necessary since guar acreage disappeared in 2014 & 2015) - Proposed label is for 1.0 pint per acre applied up to 6" tall or 6 weeks, whichever comes first.
+No labelling decision was made. - Proposed label was for 1.0 pint per acre applied up to 6" tall or 6 weeks, whichever comes first.